makandra/dusen/README.md

 Note that you didn't need to teach your model how to process text queries by defining a mapper with `search_by :text { ... }`.
 The `search_text` macro defines this mapper for you.

-Also note that if you migrated an existing table to FULLTEXT search, you need to build the index the first time.
-See below.
+Also note that if you migrated an existing table to FULLTEXT search, you need to [build the index the first time](#building-the-index-for-existing-records).

-### Keeping the index in sync
+### Building the index for existing records

-Dusen will automatically update the index whenever your model's records are created, updated or destroyed.
-If you migrated an existing table to FULLTEXT search, you need to
+If you migrated an existing table to FULLTEXT search, you must build the index for all existing records:

-Call when something associated changes

-    record.index_search_text

     Model.all.each(&index_search_text)

+You only need to do this once.
+Dusen will automatically index all further changes to your records.

+### Indexing changes in associated records

+Dusen lets you index words from associated models.
+When you do this you need to reindex the indexed model whenever an associated record changes, or else the indexed text will be out of date.

+As an example we will associate `Contact` with an `Organization` and make it searchable by the name of her `Organization`:

+    class Contact < ActiveRecord::Base

+      belongs_to :organization

+      search_syntax

+      search_text do
+        [name, email, organization && organization.name]
+      end

+    end

+To make sure contacts will reindex when the organization changes its name, use the `part_of_search_text_for` macro:

+    class Organization < ActiveRecord::Base

+      has_many :contacts

+      part_of_search_text_for do
+        contacts
+      end

+    end

+All records returned by `part_of_search_text_for` will be reindexed when the organization is changed or destroyed.

 Programmatic access without DSL